tribblix/tribblix-build/illumos/README.md

 You'll also need to replace usr/src/cmd/auditrecord/Makefile with the Makefile.auditrecord file from here, again because perl on Tribblix is slightly different.

+There are 2 patches for Tribblix:

+0003-5709-Add-binary-compatibility-with-Solaris-10-update.patch
+is what it says, and is pretty much a definite commitment

+0001-add-zone-brand.patch
+is similar to the openindiana patch, but adds my brands not theirs this one is more experimental

+Both are against illumos-gate.
+The S10 compatibility isn't needed for omnitribblix, as illumos-omnios already includes that fix.
+The zone brand patch won't apply on illumos-omnios, so I just copy a patched usr/src/lib/libbe/common/libbe_priv.h from my illumos-gate into the omnitribblix build.